cboucher01/essays/HISTB226-HEMA/README.md

 .ve-media flickr:9701213533 right caption="A HEMA practitioner wielding a longsword squares off against her opponent."

-Historical European Martial Arts (HEMA), is a form of martial arts based on surviving technical treatises and martial arts manuals from the late middle ages, the Renaissance, and the early modern period.
+Historical European Martial Arts (HEMA), is a form of martial arts based on surviving technical treatises and martial arts manuals from the ==late middle ages=={Q212976}, the ==Renaissance=={Q4692}, and the ==early modern period=={Q5308718}.
 Combatants fight with historically-accurate weaponry—most commonly longswords, rapiers, and sabers, and sometimes with small shields or bucklers—and wear modern protective equipment, including a fencing helmet, a padded fencing jacket, and armored gloves as well as forearm and leg protection.

 HEMA is similar to Historical Medieval Battle (HMB), also known as buhurt, in that it has a competitive element, but it uses modern protective equipment instead of historical equipment, and it places greater emphasis on authenticity of method.
 Also, HEMA uses a scoring system similar to modern sports fencing, though with some modifications to account for differences in fighting style and weaponry.